Mobile menu icon

 Welcome to the home of Engineering and Materials at The University of Manchester.
 It is a place like no other where engineers, material scientists and fashion students collaborate, innovate, and make their mark on the world.

-Newly built Engineering Buildings A and B sit alongside Oddfellows Hall, James Chadwick Building and York Street Building to form this new development.
+The Nancy Rothwell Building and Engineering Building B sit alongside Oddfellows Hall, James Chadwick Building and York Street Building to form this new development.
 Unrivalled in scale as a hub of engineering and materials expertise here in the UK, our home combines Manchester's industrial heritage with new, purpose-built facilities, perfect for discovery and solving some of the world's most pressing issues.

 It's also home to innovative research, with world class facilities perfect for teams and individuals pioneering and championing discoveries across a wide range of disciplines.
 Our research institutes include: